symfony2admingenerator/AdmingeneratorGeneratorBundle/index.markdown

 {% endhighlight %}

-We can configure the form classes, the controllers, and generate a specific template, of course linked to your model and your ORM or ODM.
+The YAML configuration allows to customize the form classes, the controllers, and to generate a specific template, of course linked to your model and your ORM or ODM.

 ### In pictures